jamesbuch/gotravel/README.md

 ``pip install -r requirements.txt``

+This repository contains an instance directory and a ready-made sqlite database.
+It can be overwritten by deleting the instance directory and running the command

+``flask init-db``

+The _.flaskenv_ file contains the app name, so it doesn't have to be specified on the command line to reinitialize the database or run the app (see below).

 Start the Flask app:

 ``flask --run``

 To really use the app, register an email and a password.
 Visit the register link, fill out the form, then click the Login link.
+If using the ready-made database, a user with email _james@example.com_ and password _example_ already exists.
+Note that if creating a new database, some fetching of weather data may cause an error because latitude and longitude coordinates must be specified for some locations.
+These coordinates for some locations exist in the ready-made database.

 Enter the email and password you registered, and the app will render the main/index page.

 From there, you can set up a new itinerary, view existing ones in the supplied sqlite